Aayzie/SupaWTDSniper/README.md

 # SupaWTDSniper
- Immediately joins the room that forsen joins in, before he even posts the code on Discord
+### Immediately join a room that Forsen is in, before he even posts the code on Discord

 ## How to use
 Simply **copy and paste** everything from wtdsniper.js to the console, then press Enter.